aaronshaf/terminal-webcam/README.md

 ## How it Works

-### Dynamic Resolution Scaling

-The viewer automatically adjusts the camera capture resolution based on zoom level:
-- **1x zoom**: Captures at ~10x terminal resolution for sharp base quality
+The viewer adjusts camera capture resolution based on zoom level - when you zoom in, it captures at higher resolution to show more detail.
+Uses FFmpeg for camera access and ANSI escape codes for terminal rendering.
-- **2x-4x zoom**: Increases capture resolution proportionally
-- **4x+ zoom**: Captures at maximum available resolution (up to 1920x1080)

-This ensures you get real detail enhancement when zooming, not just pixel magnification.

-### Intelligent Debouncing

-Rapid zoom changes are intelligently batched with a 500ms debounce to prevent crashes and ensure smooth transitions.

-### Optimized Rendering

-- Efficient direct terminal rendering with ANSI escape codes
-- Processes video frames in RGB24 format for optimal performance
-- Smart pixel sampling with averaging at high zoom levels

 ## Technical Details